jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 }
 {% endhighlight %}

-Now, in order to execute behaviour on the command model, we must create a command handler `ShoppingCartCommandHandler` that handles both `AddItemToCart` and `RemoveItemFromCart` commands.
+Now, in order to execute behaviour on the Command Model, we must create a Command Handler `ShoppingCartCommandHandler` that handles both `AddItemToCart` and `RemoveItemFromCart` Commands.

-Note that we are creating a handler that is responsible for multiple commands.
-In practice, we may choose to create one handler for each command.

 {% highlight javascript %}
 class ShoppingCartCommandHandler extends CommandHandler {